 · Being Moral - This strand aims to develop an understanding of what it is to be moral and to encourage responsible decision making by exploring the processes of Christian decision making.

 The strands of Being Human, Being Connected and Being Moral are integrated within the Religious Education program, Journey in Faith.
-The Being Sexual strand is taught as a “stand alone” unit.
+The Being Sexual strand is taught as a “stand alone” unit in Term Three.
 As students progress, they are presented with an integrated course that gives emphasis to age appropriate issues and information.

 Making Jesus Real